Running With Period : Let’s Hear From The Expert

 When it’s those 5 days, even the most active woman tends to slack off from her daily activity.
 Bloating, cramping and general irritability are not the best companions for a general fitness regime.
-Running with period is generally considered not-advisable, so let us find out from Dr.Rajat Chauhan if you can.
+Running with the period is generally considered not-advisable, so let us find out from Dr Rajat Chauhan if you can.

 As I said earlier, it’s not the same for all.
 In some cases, it doesn’t matter at all, but some are affected for a day or two based on the symptoms they feel during periods.
 The best way to tackle it is not to push yourself as hard as you would otherwise and that can be a comfortable experience.

 I am not a big fan of altering periods with chemicals so you don’t have periods during your marathons.
-Don’t do anything different during marathon but practice various situations during practice.
+Don’t do anything different during the marathon but practice various situations during practice.
 If you have tackled periods 3-4 times while building up to the marathon, it’ll hold you in good stead during the marathon.
 Continuously staying physically active has been shown to reduce symptoms like bloating and cramps, also periods becoming more regular.

 During periods, don’t push as hard as you otherwise would in running.
 Once you get used to this, over a few months, you’ll be able to get as good results in running even during periods.
 Now during the marathon, just put into practice what you have become very comfortable with.

 Always remember strength training is very important even though in our society walking or running is the big exercise everyone keeps talking about.
 If you don’t have the strength and you go walking or running, you’ll soon get hurt.
 You’ll have injuries folks sitting on the couch wouldn’t have.
 Get stronger.
 I have come up with a simple exercise program that progresses slowly week to week.
-Check it on www.nukeleeus.com

 Just remember to work on baby steps.
 But keep pushing slightly more every time.
-Thin is not fit.
-Don’t focus on weighing scale, instead focus on your waist.
+This is not fit.
+Don’t focus on the weighing scale, instead focus on your waist.
 Since muscle is heavier than fat and exercising will help you gain muscle and lose fat, you might not lose weight.
 But you’ll be fitter.
 You’ll lose a few inches around your waist.

 Please eat well and don’t fall for silly fads coming every month or season.
 I suggest 3 basic rules.
 Breakfast is a very important meal.
 Eat well.
 Reduce carbohydrate and sugar content.
 Increase fruits, fats and proteins.
 Yes, you read that right.
 Fat.
-Fat in the food is not the same thing as the fat in your body.
+Fat in food is not the same thing as the fat in your body.
 It’s a misnomer.
-Fat per gram gives you more energy and lasts a lot longer than same amount of carbohydrates.
+Fat per gram gives you more energy and lasts a lot longer than the same amount of carbohydrates.
 So without eating too much and gaining weight, you are catering to your energy need which will increase with being active.
 Becoming more active will lead to increased metabolic rate, i.e. burn rate of energy consumed.
-So don’t diet please.
+So don’t diet, please.

 Second, during lunch cut down on rice and have more vegetables and salads.
-Have fistful of dry fruit snacks twice a day.
+Have a fistful of dry fruit snacks twice a day.
 Third, have dinner at least 2 hours before sleeping.
 Go for a short walk 10-15 min after your dinner.

-Dr.Rajat Chauhan is a sports medicine doctor, ultra marathoner who has trained many men and women achieve their fitness & running goals.
+Dr Rajat Chauhan is a sports medicine doctor and ultra-marathoner who has trained many men and women to achieve their fitness & running goals.